Spoonail-Iroiro/maginai/MOD_DEVELOP_en.md

 ```sh
 npm install maginai
 ```

-(It only contains types, so you need to mock it for testing, etc.)

 ### When referencing as a global variable
 In a TypeScript project with `moduleResolution` set to `Node16` or `Bundler`, you can define the type of the global variable `maginai` like this: